- Latin America

 Our final day of riding I will remember forever, as we rounded up over 350 cattle from the hills and moved them to the corrals.
 My little favourite Picante was a star; fun, quick, enthusiastic and so good at stopping those cheeky calves from slipping away.

-Owners Kevin and Lou, or house manager Bea hosted in the evenings, plus guides Philippine, Lucinda and Baylee were with us on rides and at meals, which gave the estancia a welcoming, sociable feel.
-There was always someone to chat to, so as well as being a great choice for families and groups, Los Potreros caters wonderfully for people travelling on their own.
+Owners Kevin and Lou, or house manager Bea hosted in the evenings.
+Guides Philippine, Lucinda and Baylee were with us on rides and at meals, which gave the estancia a welcoming, sociable feel.
+There was always someone to chat to.
+As well as being a great choice for families and groups, Los Potreros caters wonderfully for people travelling alone.

 I don’t think I’ve ever felt so relaxed on a riding holiday before.
 Not because there was lots of down time, but because each day was planned to perfection.
 So much so, that the only tough decision to make was whether to choose a gin and tonic, or a glass of wine at lunchtime.

 Each day began with a sense of anticipation in the adventures to come.
 Excitement, but also the feeling of confidence that whatever we were doing.
 We’d be riding a wonderful horse in beautiful surroundings and that it would be a day to remember.

-The days run smoothly because every little detail has been thought of in advance, so you can just sit back and enjoy your holiday.
+The days run smoothly.
+Every little detail has been thought of in advance, so you can just sit back and enjoy your holiday.

 Absolutely nothing is too much trouble.
 Need a vegetarian diet even though you’re on a cattle estancia?
 No problem, delicious vegetarian food provided.
 Feeling a little chilly during a colder spell?
 No problem, you’ll find a hot water bottle in your bed and the fit lit when you return from dinner.
 Forgotten your riding hat or chaps?
 No problem, there are some to borrow in the tack room.